iwanders/micro_hap/README.md

 - Enumeration of the device works.
 - Read and Writes over the HAP session work.
 - Services & Characeristics can be defined out-of-crate.
-- Still missing; Characteristic changes via broadcasts & status number broadcasts.
+- Status number updates and adveritising.

 ## Testing
 The main test for the BLE transport right now is in [./micro_hap/src/ble/test.rs](./micro_hap/src/ble/test.rs).